STS Honorary Medal

 († August 7, 2013)

-This prize is meant to honor an outstanding contribution at the STS Meeting submitted by a senior post doc or a junior principal investigator.
-It was first introduced at the annual STS Meeting in 2005, ever since it became a regular element of all following STS Meetings.
-Nowadays the STS Science Award is donated with a sum of 1000,- Euro, which was first sponsored by Acris Antibodies GmbH (2005-2007 and 2009) and thereafter, starting on the occasion of the 40th company anniversary the STS Science Award has been donated by Biomol GmbH.
+This prize is meant to honor outstanding research by a post doc or a junior principal investigator of the Signal Transduction Society and we explicitly encourage also early career scientists to apply for the STS Science Award.
+The prize was first introduced at the annual STS Meeting in 2005, ever since it became a regular element of all following STS Meetings.
+The STS Science Award was first sponsored by Acris Antibodies GmbH (2005-2007 and 2009) and thereafter, starting on the occasion of the 40th company anniversary by Biomol GmbH.
+In 2018 the STS Science Award is donated with a sum of 1500,- Euro by both the Signal Transduction Society and OMNI Life Science GmbH.

-Please send applications (including CV, list of publication, brief description of the scientific achievements, STS Meeting abstract) as one single PDF-file to the chairman of the award jury:
+Please submit your application as a single PDF-file to the chairman of the award jury:

 List of current awardees (PDF)